Help us protect Louisiana's children. Report Child Abuse & Neglect: 1-855-4LA-KIDS (1-855-452-5437) toll-free, 24 hours a day, seven days a week

 What are the maximum monthly allotments for SNAP households?

-The maximum monthly SNAP allotments per household size are as follows:
+You can find the maximum monthly SNAP allotments per household here.

 How much will I receive in supplemental SNAP benefits?

 SNAP households will receive supplemental SNAP benefits in an amount that will bring them up to the maximum monthly allotment for a household of their size.